amandahantony/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 To draw conclusions about theatre outcomes based on launch date, a pivot table (shown below) was created.
-The pivot tabl
+The pivot table summarizes the outcome count of successful, failed and canceled theatre campaigns based on the month they were launched.
+The pivot table also includes two filters that make it easier to read the outcomes based on specific parent categories or years.
+However, for the sake of this prohect, we have filtered the table to only look at theatre campaigns.

+###### Pivot Table: Theatre Outcomes by Launch Date

 ![Outcomes_vs_Goals](Outcomes_vs_Goals.png)